We have 700 different species in our National Collection of Orchids made up of more than 1,500 enchantingly colourful, exotic plants.

 You’ll be amazed by these show-stoppers, which we grow in our high-tech greenhouse.
-As they flower we put them on display in our Plant Paradise for all our visitors to enjoy.
+As they flower we put them on display in the Plant Project for all our visitors to enjoy.

 Today we have more than 1,500 of these truly special plants, originating from South America, where many are now threatened with extinction in the wild.
 Our collection helps safeguard this species from being wiped out altogether.